 We gifted the nicer ones and kept the sentimental ones, but most ended up in our “Goodwill Pile” when decluttering season rolled around.

 Living minimally can help your mental health, your balance, and your sanity as you navigate the journey of parenthood.

 Make sure you start with the absolute essentials and move on from there to keep your purchases minimal and intentional.

 There are a lot of things that are marketed to new mothers that we don’t actually need.
 Opting to not purchase these (or ask for these items as gifts) can help you save wasted money and can give you some balance in your life as a new mother.

 But these meet the needs of specific families and their choices for baby.

-Did you find anything else to be an ABSOLUTE bare minimum baby essential?
+Did you find any other items to be ABSOLUTE bare minimum baby essentials?